CSGuides/grad-job-guide/_applying/cover-letter.md

 type of dataflow analysis). **Make it easy for a hiring chair in your area to quickly realize you're one of theirs!**

-(On a related note: if a portal asks you to select research area keywords, please be accurate.
-Selecting them all does not help you.)
+If a portal asks you to select research area keywords, it is to your advantage to be accurate.
+At many institutions, different groups of faculty will read different applications: for example, architecture faculty may read and evaluate architecture applications.
+If you are an architecture candidate who has one theory publication, checking both the architecture and theory boxes runs the risk that your application will be evaluated by theory professors, who may or may not know if ASPLOS and MICRO are good venues, etc. This issue can be difficult to navigate for interdisciplinary applicants, and we recommend talking to your advisor about how to position yourself and using other mechanisms available to you (such as your cover letter and research statement) to further clarify your expertise.

 Reasons you are excited about the position can include the type of school (public vs. private, R1 vs. liberal arts), the location,